-- Addressing social determinants and population-based challenges.
+- Live, learn, work, and play - Addressing social determinants and population-based challenges.

-- Specialised presentations focussed on sub-populations and their needs.
+- Recovery and wellbeing - Specialised presentations focussed on sub-populations and their needs.

-- Focussed on keeping people well and returning to better health.
+- Balancing the system - Focussed on keeping people well and returning to better health.

-- Exploring complex sector issues and systemic responses.
+- Service integration - Exploring complex sector issues and systemic responses.

 If it takes a village to raise a child, then it takes a whole of community approach to tackle mental health challenges.

-Through connections and conversations at the State’s premier mental health conference, we hope to weave a path through WA’s mental health system to ensure it can offer the right support, at the right time, in the right place, to keep people well in their own local communities. #strongertogether
+Through connections and conversations at the State’s premier mental health conference, we hope to weave a path through WA’s mental health system to ensure it can offer the right support, at the right time, in the right place, to keep people well in their own local communities.

-The conference will appeal to a diverse range of delegates including people with lived experience as a consumer, carer or family member; professionals from primary health, private sector and non-government organisation services; funding bodies; policy makers; mental health educators and advocates; and people whose work relates to mental health, human resources and/or occupational health and safety.
+The conference appeals to a diverse range of delegates including people with lived experience as a consumer, carer or family member; professionals from primary health, private sector and non-government organisation services; funding bodies; policy makers; mental health educators and advocates; and people whose work relates to mental health, human resources and/or occupational health and safety.